WHO recommendations for influenza virus vaccine composition for the 2016 southern hemisphere season

-The World Health Organization (WHO) ha.s agreed on the recommended composition of the trivalent influenza vaccine for the southern hemisphere winter 2015 influenza season.
+The World Health Organization has agreed upon the recommended composition of the trivalent influenza vaccine for the southern hemisphere winter 2016 influenza season.

-World Health Organization, Geneva, Switzerland – 25rd September 2014, report
+World Health Organization, Geneva, Switzerland – 24 September 2015.

-For quadrivalent vaccines containing two influenza B viruses, the above three viruses and a B/Brisbane/60/2008-like virus (Victoria lineage) should be included.
+For quadrivalent vaccines containing two influenza B viruses, the above three viruses and a B/Phuket/3073/2013-like virus (Yamagata lineage) should be included.

-With this recommendation, two of the vaccine components, the A(H3N2) and B virus, will be changed in the trivalent vaccines in comparison to the equivalent vaccine last year.
-The reason for the change is that increasing proportions of the circulating A(H3N2) and B Yamagata-lineage viruses have undergone antigenic drift since the last vaccine recommendation .
+With these recommendations, two of the vaccine components, the A(H3N2) and B virus, will be changed in the trivalent vaccines in comparison with the equivalent vaccine last year.
+The reason for the change is that increasing proportions of the circulating A(H3N2) viruses have undergone antigenic drift since the last vaccine recommendation .
+Furthermore, in Australia and New Zealand, a rapid increase in the proportion of B/Victoria/2/87-lineage viruses was observed from June and they became the predominant lineage by August 2015.
 All the (sub)types of influenza viruses have been circulating in the southern hemisphere with variable levels of activity.
 Further antigenic and genetic characteristics of recent seasonal influenza viruses are described below.

 Influenza A(H1N1)pdm09 viruses